alexandrekumagae/alexandrekumagae/README.md

 [![Gmail Badge](https://img.shields.io/badge/-alexandre@movedigital.com.br-6633cc?style=flat-square&logo=Gmail&logoColor=white&link=mailto:alexandre@movedigital.com.br)](mailto:alexandre@movedigital.com.br)

 Passionate about learning web technologies.
+Doing my best in everything, always.
+Done is better than perfect.
+Facing the projects with a lot of organization and seriousness.

 Web Developer with experience in developing all kinds of Web Projects, such as Sites, E-commerce, Web Applications, Web Systems for small/medium companies, etc.